 Goal: Prepare Vermont to have the most efficient, equitable, and cost-effective rural transportation system in the US by combining public, Medicaid, and school transportation into a single electrified public transportation system.
 This Network Action Team started in October of 2020 and is now studying feasibility in two communities.

 Goal: Help low-income Vermonters switch to clean transportation options affordably, while also accelerating the reduction of greenhouse gas emissions from the transportation sector.
-This Network Action Team started in October of 2020 and helped create a pilot program for the state of Vermont that will start in the spring of 2022.
+This Network Action Team started in October of 2020 and helped create a pilot program for the state of Vermont that will start in the fall of 2022.

 The Vermont Energy Future Initiative was a diverse, multi-sectoral group of leaders convened by the Energy Action Network beginning July 2018.
 The shared goal of all Initiative members was to develop ideas and advance actions that could make significant progress towards meeting Vermont’s 2025 total energy and emissions reduction commitments while creating a more just, thriving, and sustainable future for Vermonters.
 It was this concept that molded into future Network Action Teams.